AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/omf/omf-connection-procedure.md

 # Configure an OMF connection

 To send Open Message Format (OMF) data to AVEVA Data Hub, you must first configure an OMF connection.
-Follow this procedure to configure an OMF connection.

 **Note:** An OMF connection requires a client credentials client.

+To configure an OMF connection, follow these steps:

 1. In the left pane, select **Data Collection** > **OMF Connections**.